robbi5/esp32-spi-eppp-server/README.md

 # ESP32 SPI EPPP Server

-An ESP-IDF firmware that turns an ESP32 (e.g. ESP32-C3) into a WiFi-to-SPI gateway using Espressif's
+An ESP-IDF firmware that turns an ESP32 (such as an ESP32-C3, ESP32-S3 or ESP32-S2) into a WiFi-to-SPI gateway using Espressif's
 [EPPP Link](https://components.espressif.com/components/espressif/eppp_link)
 component.